6-year-old killed after being hit by suspected drunk driver

-FULLERTON, California --A 6-year-old girl died after being struck by a suspected drunk driver while she played on the sidewalk in Fullerton, California, Saturday afternoon.
+FULLERTON, California --A 6-year-old girl died after being struck by a suspected drunk driver while she played on the sidewalk in Fullerton, California on Saturday afternoon.

 Authorities said they received reports of a child being hit by a car around 2:14 p.m. in the 1400 block of Lombard Street.